Pennsylvania Unemployment Benefits

 The second condition is that the applicants must fulfill the credit week requirement in order to gain eligibility for unemployment compensation.
 In the state of Pennsylvania, a credit week is defined as any calendar week within the base period, in which the applicant has earned $116 or more.
 An applicant will not be eligible to receive unemployment benefits in PA if he or she has fewer than 18 credit weeks in the base year.

 The applicants must note that the weekly benefit amount is calculated based on the total wages received in the base year.
 They must also provide the information on the total gross wages earned during the base year and must assign the wages to the respective quarters in which it was earned.
 It must be noted that the applicants must list the total gross wages and not the take-home pay.

-Once the financial eligibility is determined, the state of Pennsylvania will then take into consideration the reason for the separation of the applicant from his/her previous employment.
+Once the financial eligibility is determined, the state of Pennsylvania will then take into consideration the reason for the separation of the applicant from his or her previous employment.

-Unemployment Benefits in PA are only given to those who have lost their jobs due to no mistake of their own and are willing and able to work full-time.
-An applicant will not be eligible if any of the following points applies to his/her case:
+Unemployment benefits in PA are only given to those who have lost their jobs due to no mistake of their own and are willing and able to work full-time.
+An applicant will not be eligible if any of the following points applies to his or her case: